kabobrocks/kabob-bot/README.md

 * g [search]: searches Google and returns top result
 * github: provides Github information about the bot
 * img [query]: searches imgur for a random album with the search query
+* lizard: responds with a random picture of a lizard
 * numberfact [number]: gives a fact about the number provided.
 Also works with 'random'
 * pokemon [name]: gives information about the specified Pokemon
 * rps [rock, paper, or scissors]: play Rock Paper Scissors with Kabob Bot